showlab/WorldWander/README.md

 ## 🚀 Try Inference
 WorldWander is trained on the [wan2.2-TI2V-5B](https://huggingface.co/Wan-AI/Wan2.2-TI2V-5B-Diffusers) model using 4 H200 GPUs, with a batch size of 4 per GPU.
-To make it easier for you to use directly, we provide the following checkpoints for different tasks:
+To make it easier for you to use directly, we provide the following [lora checkpoints](https://huggingface.co/QuintonSung/WorldWander) for different tasks:

 | Models                             | Links                 | configs                                      |
 | ---------------------------------- | --------------------- | ------------------------------------------- |